Deaf organizations during the Holocaust: Beginning

 ReGeDe had a strong desire to do away with local deaf organizations, and the associations that now formed ReGeDe enticed, threatened, and coerced deaf children to become members, and appeals were made to their parents.
-Werner Thomas made such a plea to involve deaf children in Hitler Youth, found in the Newsletter of the Berlin Deaf Athletic Association:"Of the Leipzig and Dresden Sports Associations almost one hundred percent of the members are doing their duty with joyful hearts as Hitler Youth.
+Werner Thomas made such a plea to involve deaf children in Hitler Youth, found in the Newsletter of the Berlin Deaf Athletic Association:Of the Leipzig and Dresden Sports Associations almost one hundred percent of the members are doing their duty with joyful hearts as Hitler Youth.
 It is then all the more shameful that many Berlin athletes still oppose membership...training in Hitler Youth and the troopers is very worthwhile for the German people as a whole.
 There out youngsters will be trained in iron discipline, comradeship and self-sacrifice...We, as deaf, will never be called to the labor force, to the army and so on.
-Service in Hitler Youth offers you the last opportunity to go through a hard school...serving the interests of Adolf Hitler's Reich takes precedence over everything!!!...I urge you for the last time...to report to the troop leader...otherwise, dissociate yourselves with our fine community...Finally I appeal to the respected parents and also to my fellow club members to give their full understanding to the action that I have undertaken in the state's interest"ReGeDe's recruitment methods were successful, as it grew from 3,900 on Easter in 1933, to 11,588 members by January 1, 1937.
+Service in Hitler Youth offers you the last opportunity to go through a hard school...serving the interests of Adolf Hitler's Reich takes precedence over everything!!!...I urge you for the last time...to report to the troop leader...otherwise, dissociate yourselves with our fine community...Finally I appeal to the respected parents and also to my fellow club members to give their full understanding to the action that I have undertaken in the state's interestReGeDe's recruitment methods were successful, as it grew from 3,900 on Easter in 1933, to 11,588 members by January 1, 1937.
 Fear of the sterilization law most likely amplified these member numbers, as some deaf citizens believed that becoming a member of ReGeDe would allow them to be protected from the sterilization law.
 However, the leaders never promised protection from the law, it was only assumed by the German deaf.